smartcontractkit/crec-sdk/services/wallets/README.md

 ### ServiceOptions

-Configure the accounts service with all required contract addresses:
+Configure the wallets service with all required contract addresses:

 **Configuration Details:**

-- **KeystoneForwarder**: The CREC oracle system that will call `onReport()` on deployed accounts
+- **KeystoneForwarder**: The CREC oracle system that will call `onReport()` on deployed wallets
-- **AccountFactory**: The factory contract that creates minimal proxy clones
+- **Walletactory**: The factory contract that creates minimal proxy clones
 - **Implementation Addresses**: Pre-deployed implementation contracts for each signature type

-- **Cross-chain Consistency**: Same account ID on different chains (if desired)
+- **Cross-chain Consistency**: Same wallet ID on different chains (if desired)

 ## Operation Preparation

-The service provides two main operations for account deployment:
+The service provides two main operations for wallet deployment:

-### PrepareDeployNewECDSAAccountOperation
+### PrepareDeployNewECDSAWalletOperation

 Creates a deployment operation for ECDSA-based signature verification.

 **Parameters:**

-- `accountOwnerAddress`: The Ethereum address that will own the deployed account contract
+- `walletOwnerAddress`: The Ethereum address that will own the deployed wallet contract
-- `allowedSigners`: Array of Ethereum addresses authorized to sign transactions for this account
+- `allowedSigners`: Array of Ethereum addresses authorized to sign transactions for this wallet
-- `accountId`: Human-readable unique identifier (combined with creator to ensure uniqueness)
+- `walletId`: Human-readable unique identifier (combined with creator to ensure uniqueness)

-### PrepareDeployNewRSAAccountOperation
+### PrepareDeployNewRSAWalletOperation

 Creates a deployment operation for RSA-based signature verification.

 **Parameters:**

-- `accountOwnerAddress`: The Ethereum address that will own the deployed account contract
+- `walletOwnerAddress`: The Ethereum address that will own the deployed wallet contract
 - `allowedSigners`: Array of RSA public keys (E and N components as hex strings)
-- `accountId`: Human-readable unique identifier (combined with creator to ensure uniqueness)
+- `walletId`: Human-readable unique identifier (combined with creator to ensure uniqueness)

 ### Common Operation Flow

 Both operations follow the same internal flow:

 1. **Validate Parameters**: Check addresses and signer data format
-2. **Encode Signers**: ABI-encode signer data according to account type
+2. **Encode Signers**: ABI-encode signer data according to wallet type
 3. **Generate Calldata**: Create `createAccount()` function call with parameters
 4. **Return Operation**: Package transaction for execution framework

 ## Contract Integration

-### AccountFactory Integration
+### WalletFactory Integration

-The service integrates with the AccountFactory contract through these key interactions:
+The service integrates with the WalletFactory contract through these key interactions:

 **createAccount Function Signature:**